hexamyte/VeryVanilla/README.md

 Main Goal: Take many useless items off the screen and add some differentiating features to certain items without turning the screen into rainbow unicorn barf.

-How to install the filter - follow the excellent instructions by KarmaNation256 found here: https://github.com/KarmaNation256/pod-loot-filter/wiki/Installing-Loot-Filter But use this link the the VeryVanilla filter: https://raw.githubusercontent.com/hexamyte/VeryVanilla/master/item.filter
+How to install the filter - follow the excellent instructions by KarmaNation256 here:

+https://github.com/KarmaNation256/pod-loot-filter/wiki/Installing-Loot-Filter

+But use this link the the VeryVanilla filter:

+https://raw.githubusercontent.com/hexamyte/VeryVanilla/master/item.filter

-Also see KarmaNation256's instructions on how to enable mouse wheel hotkeys: https://github.com/KarmaNation256/pod-loot-filter/wiki/Adding-Mouse-Wheel-as-a-Hotkey
+Also see KarmaNation256's instructions on how to enable mouse wheel hotkeys:

+https://github.com/KarmaNation256/pod-loot-filter/wiki/Adding-Mouse-Wheel-as-a-Hotkey

 ** This is both a readme and notes to myself